Let Me Dream it Truth (1)

 “Want to try to get in at Civic Deli?
 I could manage a salad, I guess.”

-“Evil,” Joe corrected.
+“He's evil,” Joe corrected.
 He checked his watch and pushed back from the table.
-“Gotta get going, Cathy.”
+“Better get going.”

-“This day started out better than it's ending up,” Catherine moaned.
+“This day sure started out a lot better than it's ending up,” she complained.

-“It’s going to rain, too,” Joe said as thunder rumbled.
-“Let’s talk about something else.”
+Thunder rumbled.
+“It’s gonna rain, too," Joe said, pushing the door open for her.
+"Let’s talk about something else.”

 “So ... what?”